3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/Auto_Backup_Your_Printer/Git_Backup.md

 **************************************************************************************************************
-## Sovol Klipper screen Macro
+## Other SBC Macro
-Edited config_backup.cfg for Sovol SV07/+ & SV06/+ Klipper Screens.
+Edited config_backup.cfg for MkS system, change to biqu or other if needed.
 Instead of using the macro in the guide use this, as it wont work plus better backup name:
 ```
 [gcode_shell_command backup_printer]
 command: /usr/bin/bash /home/mks/printer_data/config/autocommit.sh